User session timeouts explained

 sessionStore.authLifetime = -1

-If you need help with configuring your session timeouts, contact Connect2id support.
+If you need further help with configuring your session timeouts, contact Connect2id support.